-In this section, some experiments are reported for evaluating the proposed controllers.
-The first two experiments were conducted with the 7 DOF DLR-Lightweight-Robot-II, while the second two were performed with the newer DLR-Lightweight-Robot-III.
-These robots are equipped with joint torque sensors additionally to the motor position sensors, and thus, are ideally suited for the implementation of the proposed controllers.
-For the experiments, the Cartesian control law from Section VII-B was chosen because it is the most complex controller from the paper and the interaction with the human user is then more intuitive.
-For the evaluation, a force-torque sensor was additionally mounted on the tip of the robots.
+In this section some experiments are reported for evaluating the proposed controllers.
+The first two experiments were conducted with the seven-degrees-of-freedom DLR-Lightweight-Robot-II, while the second two were performed with the newer DLR-Lightweight-Robot-III.
+These robots are equipped with joint torque sensors additionally to the motor position sensors and thus are ideally suited for the implementation of the proposed controllers.
+For the experiments the Cartesian control law from Section VII-B was chosen because it is the most complex controller from the paper and the interaction with the human user is then more intuitive.
+For the evaluation additionally a force-torque sensor was mounted on the tip of the robots.